domenicoindrio/chaos-lab/README.md

 The code here is just for learning, failing, fixing, and growing.
 Since this is diary, expect some errors, corrections and fixes — it’s all part of the learning journey.
 You’ll also find a lot of comments in the code, as I tend to comment heavily, especially when I’m figuring things out.

+> [!IMPORTANT]
-**Some scripts may involve security, networking, or other sensitive topics and are provided for educational and ethical use only.
+> Some scripts may involve security, networking, or other sensitive topics and are provided for educational, ethical use and pratice only.
-Please use all code responsibly and within the bounds of the law.**
+Please use all code responsibly and within the bounds of the law.

 Nonetheless, feel free to look around, reuse, or fork anything — but don’t expect perfection.